 The posts aren’t meant to be a dissertation-length final word on a certain topic, but rather a decent overview.
 The idea behind this approach was that a cheesemonger, cheese enthusiast, or culinary professional would read the online posts to learn about an area of the cheese science realm.

 Most of the posts are going to assume the reader has a base-level of cheese knowledge.
 Things like the basic types of cheese and essential steps of cheese making would be good to know before diving in.
 When at all possible, information will come from academic sources or industry experts.

 About the Author

 Hi there, I'm Pat.
-I'm a food science graduate student at UVM.
-Formerly a food scientist and weekend cheesemonger.
+I'm a food scientist whose passion in life is understanding dairy products and spreading the good word of the curd.
 You can contact me via my personal website.
 In my free time I freelance as a web designer and front-end developer.

 About the Site

 The chemical structures are made using ChemDraw.
 The various graphics and drawings are made in Adobe Illustrator.
 Animations are made using Adobe Animate.
 Molecular models are generated using 3Dmol.js.